jcerezochem/traj2oniom/README.md

 By default, Gaussian inputs are written placing the QM atoms first, followed by MM ones.
 Optionally, the original order from the trajectory snapshot can be kept with the `-keep` keyword.

-Bonds crossing QM/MM boundaries are treated with the linking atom method.
+Bonds crossing QM/MM boundaries are treated with the linking atom approach.
 Bonds crossing MM/PC or QM/PC boundaries are not treated in any specific way; the same applies to bonds with atoms in any layer (WARNINGS are issued).